lucastoian/GDSC/README.md

 ## Getting Started
-To get started with EduFinance AI, simply sign up for an account on our website or download the mobile app from the App Store or Google Play Store.
+To get started with BeUp, simply sign up for an account on our website or download the mobile app from the App Store or Google Play Store.
 Once registered, you can personalize your learning experience, explore interactive simulations, and access a wealth of educational resources to enhance your financial knowledge.